Please read the following information carefully before submitting your application as we cannot make exceptions to the requirements.

 - Illustrated Book / Graphic Novel

-The Aurealis Awards accepts electronic entries in all categories.
+The Aurealis Awards accepts digital entries in all categories.
 Judges must be willing to accept and read entries in this format.
-Willingness and ability to read electronically is an essential aspect of the judging role.
+Willingness and ability to read digitally is an essential aspect of the judging role.

 It is vital that judges be able to work as part of a team and meet stringent deadlines.
 Most of the judges’ discussions are conducted via a private online forum or email.